candostdagdeviren/CDAlertView/README.md

 `textFieldHeight: CGFloat` -> Sets the height of `UITextField`.

 `textFieldDelegate: UITextViewDelegate?` -> Sets the delegate of `UITextField`.
 Default delegate is `CDAlertView`.
 If you overwrite this, you're responsible for resigning the `UITextField`.

+`autoHideTime: TimeInterval?` -> Sets the time interval for dismiss time.
+Default is `nil`.

 ### Advanced action initialization: